beltranalain/argufiight/PROJECT_STATUS.md

 18. `app/(auth)/reset-password/page.tsx` - Added Suspense boundary for useSearchParams

 ## Next Steps (If Build Still Fails)
-1. Check Vercel dashboard to confirm it's building commit `3f48a854`
+1. Check Vercel dashboard to confirm it's building commit `341d5773`
 2. If new errors appear, they'll likely be similar Stripe type issues - use type assertions
 3. Check for any remaining Badge variant issues (search for `variant="secondary"`)
 4. Verify all Stripe property accesses use type assertions where needed
+5. Check for any other `useSearchParams()` usage that might need Suspense boundaries

 ## Important Notes
 - **Stripe API Version:** `2025-11-17.clover` (latest)